Dayananda Saraswati: Teachings of Dayananda

-Maharshi Dayanand advocated that all Human beings are equally capable of achieving anything.
-He said all the Creatures are the eternal praja or citizens of the Supreme Lord.
-He said the four Vedas which are Rigveda, Yajurveda, Samaveda and Atharvaveda are the only true uncorrupted sources of Dharma, revealed by the Supreme Lord, at the beginning of every creation, also because they are the only perfectly preserved knowledge without alterations using Sanskrit prosody or Chhandas and different techniques of counting the number of verses with different Vedic chanting techniques.
-He says, confusions regarding the Vedas arose due to the misinterpretations of the Vedas, and Vedas promote Science and asks Humans to discover the Ultimate Truth, which he has emphasised throughout his Commentary on the Vedas.
+Maharshi Dayanand advocated that all human beings are equally capable of achieving anything.
+He said all the creatures are the eternal Praja or citizens of the Supreme Lord.
+He said the four Vedas which are Rigveda, Yajurveda, Samaveda, and Atharvaveda are the only true uncorrupted sources of Dharma, revealed by the Supreme Lord, at the beginning of every creation, also because they are the only perfectly preserved knowledge without alterations using Sanskrit prosody or Chandas and different techniques of counting the number of verses with different Vedic chanting techniques.
+He says, that confusion regarding the Vedas arose due to the misinterpretations of the Vedas, and Vedas promote science and ask humans to discover the Ultimate Truth, which he has emphasised throughout his Commentary on the Vedas.